shock59/electron-caption-editor/README.md

 # Caption Editor

 > [!IMPORTANT]
-> This app is still a work in progress and most features have not been implemented yet!
-You will not be able to use it to actually get work done.
+> This app is still a work in progress and many features have not been implemented yet!
+You may not be able to use it to actually get work done.

 Caption Editor is an app that allows you to write closed captions/subtitles for videos.